 Figure 2 shows an electronic switch fabric surrounded by DWDM optics.
 In this example the electronic fabric can handle either G.709 or SDH signals only (2.5 or 10 Gbps).
-To describe this node, the following information is needed:
+To describe this node, the following information in RBNF form [RFC5511] is needed: